BMO eclipse Visa Infinite* Card Review

 About the BMO eclipse Visa Infinite* Card

 The BMO eclipse Visa Infinite* Card is a rewards credit card that offers a decent earn rate in top spending categories.
-How it works: get 5 points per $1 on dining, groceries, gas and transit purchases, and 1 point per $1 on everything else.
-Rack up 10% more points easily by adding an additional card to your account ($50 per authorized user).
-Everyday earning aside, the welcome bonus gets you started with up to 40,000 points (worth approx. $266) plus a first-year annual fee waiver (worth: $120).
+How it works: get 5 points per $1 on dining, groceries, gas and transit purchases, and 1 point per $1 on everything else*.
+Rack up 10% more points easily by adding an additional card to your account ($50 per authorized user)*.
+Everyday earning aside, the welcome bonus allows you to get up to 60,000 points (worth approx. $400 in travel rewards) plus a first-year annual fee waiver (worth: $120)*.

-So, if you spend $12,000 annually on groceries and dining out, $1,200 on gas per year, and $6,000 on everything else, that would fetch you 72,000 points – worth up to approximately $511.
-Combined with the welcome offer of up to 40,000 points and $50 annual lifestyle credit, that would yield up to approximately up to approx. $796 in BMO Rewards points.
-Add in the first-year annual fee waiver (worth $120) and this card has a value of approximately up to $916.
+So, if you spend $12,000 annually on groceries and dining out, $1,200 on gas per year, and $6,000 on everything else, that would fetch you 72,000 points – worth up to approximately $480.
+Combined with the welcome offer of up to 60,000 points* (spending thresholds apply) and $50 annual lifestyle credit*, that would yield up to approximately up to approx. $930 in BMO Rewards points.
+Add in the first-year annual fee waiver (worth $120) and this card has a value of approximately up to $1,050.
 Whoa.

 As for the BMO Rewards points program – it’s extremely flexible and points can be redeemed hassle-free for travel, merchandise, or gift cards.
 Alternatively, you can opt for the Pay with Points program – which allows you to redeem points for virtually anything charged to your card, with redemptions starting at only $1.
 You can even apply BMO Rewards points as a cash deposit into a BMO investment account.